stanley-gu/qual/proposal.md

 [@Chen1999]: Modeling gene expression with differential equations.

-[@Gutenkunst2007]: Systems biology models are universally "sloppy", meaning they that they contain many insensitive parameters and their behaviors are determined by relatively ffew number of stiff parameters.
+[@Gutenkunst2007]: Systems biology models are universally "sloppy", meaning they that they contain many insensitive parameters and their behaviors are determined by relatively few number of stiff parameters.

 [@Marino2008]: A methodology for performing global uncertainty and sensitivity analysis in systems biology.